-- 3. There is a conflict when a College employee recommends that goods be purchased from a company in which the faculty member or employee's spouse or child has a financial interest - 4.
+- 3. There is a conflict when a College employee recommends that goods be purchased from a company in which the College employee's family member has a financial interest - 4.
 Personal relationships may also create conflicting interests.
-For example, a faculty member has a conflict when he or she has an amorous relationship with a student in his or her class.
-A business manager has a conflict when he or she supervises an employee who is his or her son or daughter. - 5.
-There is a conflict when a faculty member requires the use of books, supplies, equipment or other instructional resources when they are created or published by the employee or by an entity in which the employee has a financial interest.
-Exceptions may ensue when the faculty member has written a peer-reviewed, widely accepted text or e-pack.
+For example, a College employee has a conflict when he or she has an amorous relationship with a student in his or her class.
+A business manager has a conflict when he or she supervises an employee who is an immediate family member. - 5.
+There is a conflict when a faculty member requires the use of books, supplies, equipment or other instructional resources when they are created or published by the faculty member or by an entity in which the employee has a financial interest.
+Exceptions may ensue when the faculty member has written a peer-reviewed, widely accepted text or epack.
 In these instances, the text must be agreed upon and used by all instructors of all sections of the course.
 The use of the text or e-pack must also be approved by the Vice President, Academic Affairs.